MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-area-paths.md

 #### Parameters

 - **depth**: Optional.
 Depth of child nodes to be listed.
 Example: --depth 3.
 When not specified, only the top-level area paths are returned.
 - **path**: Optional.
-Absolute path of an area.
+Absolute path of an area.  `\Area\` must follow after the `\ProjectName`, which distinguishes this from an iteration path.
 Example: --path \ProjectName\Area\AreaName.
+If spaces are used within a node, then enclose in double-quotes, for example, --path "\Fabrikam Fiber\Area\Service Delivery\Performance".
 When not specified, lists area paths from the root level.
 - **project**: Optional.
 Name or ID of the project.
 Example: --project "Fabrikam Fiber".

 #### Example